jomjol/AI-on-the-edge-device/README.md

 The latest available version can be found on the [Releases page](https://github.com/jomjol/AI-on-the-edge-device/releases).

 ### Flashing the ESP32
 Initially you will have to flash the ESP32 via a USB connection.
-Later updates are possible directly over the air (OTA using WIFI).
+Later updates are possible directly over the air (OTA using Wi-Fi).

 There are different ways to flash your ESP32:
 - The preferred way is the [Web Installer and Console](https://jomjol.github.io/AI-on-the-edge-device/index.html) which is a browser-based tool to flash the ESP32 and extract the log over USB: